8 Unit tests

 8.4 Testing errors

-One commom style of unit tests are those that look for specific errors in your functions.
+One common style of unit tests are those that look for specific errors in your functions.
 In other words, you write a unit test that tries to assert if a specific function call returns any error, or a specific type of error.

 But in Zig, we use the expectError() function, from the std.testing module.
 With this function, you can test if a specific function call returns the exact type of error that you expect it to return.
 To use this function, you first write try expectError().
 Then, on the first argument, you provide the type of error that you are expecting from the function call.
-Then, on the second argument, you write the function call you expect to fail.
+Then, on the second argument, you write the function call that you expect to fail.

 The code example below demonstrates such type of unit test in Zig.
 Notice that, inside the function alloc_error() we are allocating 100 bytes of memory, or, an array of 100 elements, for the object ibuffer.
 However, in the test block, we are using the FixedBufferAllocator() allocator object, which is limited to 10 bytes of space, because the object buffer, which we provided to the allocator object, have only 10 bytes of space.